bw2/ConfigArgParse/README.rst

       command-line settable, and so have a globally unique key anyway.
       Enforcing sections just makes things harder for the user and adds complexity to the implementation.
-   This design choice is preventing configargparse to fully integrate with common Python project config file like setup.cfg or pyproject.toml.
+   This design choice was preventing configargparse from integrating with common Python project config files like setup.cfg or pyproject.toml.
-   This is why some additionnal parser classes are included that parses only a subset of the values defined in INI or TOML config files.
+   This is why some additional parser classes were added that parse only a subset of the values defined in INI or TOML config files.
 6. if necessary, config-file-only args can be added later by implementing a separate add method and using the namespace arg as in